PITTSFIELD -- There wasn't much Pittsfield Suns manager Tom Conley could do except hit fungoes to infielders.

 While the Suns players and coaching staff would like to get back on the field, there is at least some comfort that the rest of the Futures League has been in much the same situation with postponements.
 In fact, Friday was the first night there were more than one game played in the league since before all the rain.

 "That's the good thing.
 That makes it a little bit better, I guess," said Conley.
 "As a whole for the league, it's not good.
-We want to be out here.
-Now, we're going to have to cram in some games.

 "We'll get out there and we'll have a good stretch of games."